-Auction Newsletter
+Auction News

-10.1 An Auction Newsletter is produced by the Auction Office weekly throughout the auction season and is the key form of communication between the Auction Office and Issuers.
+10.1 Auction News is produced by the Auction Office on Mondays throughout the auction season and is the key form of communication between the Auction Office and Issuers.
 Additional ad hoc issues of the newsletter will be produced should the need arise.
 It is sent to all Issuers via email but is also available to other auction participants on lloyds.com.